iamrutvik/laravel-api-seed-boilerplate/readme.md

 Run following commands in Command Prompt

-* Redirect to desired directory where you want to place your code and run _git clone https://github.com/iamrutvik/laravel-api-seed-boilerplate.git_.
+* Redirect to desired directory where you want to place your code and run '_git clone https://github.com/iamrutvik/laravel-api-seed-boilerplate.git_.'
 [Git for windows](https://git-scm.com/download/win) Required.
 * _composer install_
-* Redirect to Laravel Installation directory and run _php artisan migrate_.
+* Redirect to Laravel Installation directory and run '_php artisan migrate_'.
 This will run the [Migration](https://laravel.com/docs/5.2/migrations) and will create tables for authentication module.
-* Run _php artisan serve_.
+* Run '_php artisan serve_'.
 This will run Laravel default web server and you can access it using 'http://localhost:8000'.

 ## Basic Usage